beechfuzz/e2guardian-docker/README.md

 > Ensure any volume directories on the host are owned by the same user
 > you specify and any permissions issues will vanish like magic.

-Basically, if the UID/GID of the account that runs the E2Guardian daemon inside the container doesn't match the UID/GID of the account on the host that owns the volumes, then you may run into issues.
-The  `PUID` and `PGID` variables fix that by changing the UID and GID of the e2guardian user account inside the container.
-Therefore, it's advisable to set the PUID and PGID variables to the UID and GID of the user on the host that will be owning the volume.
+Basically, if the UID/GID of the account that runs the E2Guardian daemon inside the container doesn't match the UID/GID of the account on the host that owns the volumes, then you may run into permissions issues.
+The  `PUID` and `PGID` environment variables fix that by changing the UID and GID of the e2guardian user account inside the container.
+Therefore, it's advisable to set the `PUID` and `PGID` variables to the UID and GID of the user on the host that will be owning the volume.
 The default in this container is  `PUID=1000`  and  `PGID=1000`.

 To find yours, run the  `id <user>`  command in your host.
 Example: